Shaddai

 Removing Chametz

-The process for removing chametz from your house is very involved, and frankly very few people find the energy to perform a thorough cleaning in the traditionally prescribed manner.
-The steps include:
+The process for removing chametz from your house is very involved, and frankly very few people have the time and energy to perform a thorough cleaning in the traditionally prescribed manner.
+Nonetheless, the traditional steps include:

 1. Cleaning all possible locations where chametz might have been eaten or might be found in the house.
-This means checking under the cushions of your sofa, in the pockets of your coats and pants, on closet floors, etc. After a room is entirely cleaned and declared chametz-free, it is called “Pesachdik” and no further eating in that room is allowed until after Passover.
+This means searching for crumbs under the cushions of your sofa or stuffed chairs, in the pockets of your coats and pants, on closet floors, and so on.
+After a room is entirely cleaned and declared chametz-free, it is called "Pesachdik" and no further eating in that room is allowed until after Passover.

-4. Emptying and scrubing down the entire refrigerator to remove all traces of chametz.
-This normally includes the freezer as well.
+2. Emptying and scrubing down the entire refrigerator to remove all traces of chametz.
+This includes washing out the freezer as well.

 6. Scouring the sink, counters, and all other appliances with boiling water.